cazterk/blog-v0.1/README.md

 # TERKLOG

-A blog where I post about technology and software that I find interesting, I tell my some of technology stories be sure to check out the site.
+A blog where I post about technology and software that I find interesting, I tell my some of my technology stories be sure to check out the site.
 View a running instance at [terklog.com](https://www.terklog.com/)

 ## Built With